Michael Cox (police officer): Violence reduction

 The Vera Institute credited Boston's violence reduction to implementation of agency-based public safety efforts, hospital-based public safety efforts, and community-based public safety efforts.
 It also noted that while Boston was leading other cities in its rate of homicide reduction, it was coinciding with a national trend of declining homicide rates, opining, "although its homicide statistics are striking, Boston’s public safety landscape is not a complete outlier, but rather a prominent example of a nationwide downward trend and the work behind it."
 Other experts have credited the city's Violence Intervention and Prevention Initiative among other municipal programs as driving a reduction in crime.
 In December 2024, an article published by the United States Conference of Mayors hailed Boston as "the safest big city in America" and "a model of urban safety," observing that "a big part of Boston’s push to reduce crime centers around community.
 The Mayor’s Office, Boston Public Health Commission, Boston Police Department, and other agencies created a network that treats violence as a public safety and public health issue."

 In the first half of 2025, Boston homicide rates increased from the year prior.
 However, its rates were still similar to rates in the first-half of 2023, a year which had previously been a record-low year for murders in the city.
 Crime researcher Thomas Abt observed, "Boston's success in driving gun violence downward now means that small increases in homicides look large in percentage terms.
 Overall, the city's anti-violence efforts are a success."
+The year 2025 ended with an increase in homicide over the preceding year's record low, but with what still ranked among the lowest annual homicide rates in the city's history.

+Efforts to combat non-violent crimes

+During Cox's tenure, the police department has also prioritized several non-violent crimes in its crime reduction efforts.
+This has included a focus on reducing retail theft.
+This has also included efforts to decrease the presence of drugs, homelessness, and crime at the intersection of Mass and Cass.

+Cox has also prioritized cracking down on reckless operation of motor scooters, considering it both detrimental to quality-of-life in the and a traffic hazard.
+In late December, he reported that the department's officers had seized more than 840 scooters over the course of the year, 160 of which were seized in the downtown.
+This was a 22% increase in the number of seized scooters compared to the preceding year.